 Grow elder in moist but well-drained sun in full sun to full shade.
 Cut back hard in spring to maintain large leaves and a shrubby habit, or leave to develop into a tree.
 Mulch annually with well-rotted manure or leaf mould.

 More on growing elder:

 - Carol Klein's favourite berries

 Where to grow elder

 Elder is tolerant of most soils, but will get off to a good start in moist but well-drained soil.
 Choose a position in full sun to partial shade.

 How to plant elder

-Plant young elders in autumn, digging a generous hole and adding mycorrhizal fungi to encourage root growth.
-Plant bare-root whips and small elder trees from autumn to spring, providing the soil isn’t frozen.
+Plant a young elder tree in autumn, digging a generous hole and adding mycorrhizal fungi to encourage root growth.
+Plant bare-root whips and small elder trees from autumn to spring, providing the soil isn't frozen.

 How to care for elder